I recently set up a demo to showcase how a customer can use subjects, also known as rooms, like containers. What I mean by that is that software...

 Multicore processors are built for SMP (symmetric multi-processing) operating systems.
 SMP OSes are aware of all cores and schedule processes across the cores in order to balance the load.
 This is the approach used by Windows, Linux, iOS, and Android to use the computing power of MCPs.

 Multicore processors cause a separate problem for real-time systems in the area of scheduling.
 The entire RTOS industry was built on the foundational scheduling work12 of Lui Sha.
 Sha proved that the rate monotonic scheduling (RMS) algorithm is both able to schedule a set of periodic tasks so that they all meet their deadline and that it does so optimally.
-Sha showed this holds if the processor utilisation of the system is below 69%.
+Sha showed this holds if the processor utilization of the system is below 69%.
 The 69% worst-case threshold of schedulability improves to approximately 88% with large task sets if the period of the longest task is within 100 times the shortest one.
 Sha’s work means that multitasking real-time systems can be guaranteed to hit their deadlines as long as sufficient CPU headroom is allowed for.
 The big catch is that this scheduling work is based on single core processors.
 There is no real-time SMP scheduling algorithm known for scheduling tasks on multicore processors.
 SMP OSs like Windows, Linux, iOS and Android use priorities and heuristics to do a good job, but they cannot guarantee to meet task deadlines.
 In computer science multiprocessor scheduling is a load balancing problem known to be NP-complete.
 That is, the task of finding a schedule of N tasks on M processor cores such that all tasks meet their deadline has no efficient algorithm other than brute force.
 This means that the term SMP RTOS is an oxymoron – there is no known way to build an RTOS with SMP scheduling.
 Instead multicore RTOSes use scheduler compromises like core affinity and bound multiprocessing (BMP).

 The Memory Wall

 The memory wall13 is a side effect of processor performance outpacing memory performance.
 It says that as the gap between processor and memory performance grows computers will become memory bound and that no improvement of cache size or hit rate will help.
-This strong statement is justified because despite processor performance and memory processor performance both growing exponentially, processor performance has the higher exponent and the difference between diverging exponentials also grows exponentially.
+This strong statement is justified because despite processor performance and memory performance both growing exponentially, processor performance has the higher exponent and the difference between diverging exponentials also grows exponentially.

 Figure 5 — The growing processor-memory performance gap (from Computer Architecture: A Quantitative Approach by John L. Hennessy, David A Patterson, Andrea C. Arpaci-Dusseau)